 A network has been set up towards an international joint master’s programme in medical microrobotics (see above catalogue of measures / aims for this funding period).
-Participating universities are: Université de Franche-Comté (France), Lübeck university / Graduate School of Computing in Medicine and Life Sciences (Germany), Ecole Polytechnique Fédérale de Lausanne (Switzerland) and Technion, Israel Institute of Technology (Haifa).
+Participating universities are: Université de Franche-Comté (France), Universität zu Lübeck / Graduate School of Computing in Medicine and Life Sciences (Germany), Ecole Polytechnique Fédérale de Lausanne (Switzerland) and Technion, Israel Institute of Technology (Haifa).
 The partnering universities have signed a collaboration agreement towards this joint master’s programme in May 2011, and curricula have been prepared.
 Associate partner universities in Switzerland (ETH Zurich), Italy (Genova) and the UK (Imperial College, London) have joined the project.
 The partner universities are actively seeking funding for this new programme.
-For Lübeck university, this partnership programme is administrated by the graduate school’s marketing staff.
+For the Universität zu Lübeck, this partnership programme is administrated by the graduate school’s marketing staff.

 Collaborations with small international companies and start-ups highly active in research have been pursued by principal investigators.
 A number of students have spent internships at partner universities, or have developed close collaborations with small companies.
 Funding for internship programmes in the first funding period was obtained on an individual basis, e.g. via proposals to agencies providing such funding.
 Under the present proposal, we intend to enter into agreements providing external funding for such internship programmes.

-The following industrial collaborations between PIs and national/international companies exist.
+The following industrial collaborations between principal investigators and national/international companies exist.